Lawsuit: AI chatbot encouraged Florida teen to kill himself - NewsBreak

 Megan Garcia filed the lawsuit in the U.S. District Court in Orlando this week against Character Technologies, Inc., the creator of the chatbot service Character.AI, accusing the company of wrongful death and negligence.

 Garcia claimed her teenage son, Sewell Setzer, spoke to a Character.AI chatbot shortly before he died of a self-inflicted gunshot wound in February.
 The lawsuit shares screenshots of an alleged conversation between Setzer and the AI, representing “Game of Thrones” character Daenerys Targaryen.
-Colorado resident files lawsuit against McDonald’s after E. coli outbreak
+McDonald’s E. coli outbreak: Reported infections jump to 75 cases, 22 hospitalized

 The screenshots purportedly show a romantic and, at times, sexual conversation between the 14-year-old and multiple chatbots.
 In an earlier conversation, the Daenerys Targaryen AI asked Setzer if he was “actually considering suicide” and if he “had a plan,” according to the lawsuit.